Agha Faisal

 Agha Faisal was born in Karachi on 8th November 1972.
 He has a B.Sc.
 Finance from Miami University, LLB (Hons) from University of Buckingham and was called to the Bar of England and Wales by Lincoln’s Inn.
 He was licensed as an advocate in 1998; certified to appear before the High Courts in 2000; and signed the roll at the Supreme Court in 2012.
-He remained an honorary lecturer at S. M. Law College Karachi and occasionally penned articles for national newspapers.
+He remained honorary lecturer at S. M. Law College Karachi and occasionally penned articles for national newspapers.

 On 6th February 2018, he was sworn in as Justice of the High Court of Sindh.
 In addition to his role as a member of the Constitutional court, the remit of his duties has included serving as the Senate Tribunal Sindh, for the 2021 Senate Elections; Company Judge (per the Companies Act 2017); member Sindh Subordinate Judiciary Service Tribunal; and Judge Special Appellate Court (Prevention of Smuggling Act 1977) for Sindh.
-In over seven years, since appointment, he has decided more than 27,000 main cases.
+In eight years, since appointment, he has decided more than 30,000 cases.

-The National Judicial (Policy Making) Committee, chaired by the Chief Justice of Pakistan, appointed him to its committee constituted to address the issue of protracted litigation and injunctive orders in cases of commercial, revenue and fiscal nature.
-He has also served on the High Court’s Selection Board for Officers – Grade 16 and above, Selection Committee for Promotion - Grade 16 and above and on the committees for Development, Library, Museum, Archives, Building Maintenance and Horticulture.
+The National Judicial (Policy Making) Committee, chaired by the Chief Justice of Pakistan, appointed him to its Fiscal Reforms Committee; constituted to address the issue of protracted litigation and injunctive orders in cases of commercial, revenue and fiscal nature.
+The Chief Justice of Sindh nominated him to represent the High Court in the Law & Justice Commission of Pakistan’s Consultative Meeting on Tax Litigation Framework; convened to improve dispensation of justice in high impact fiscal matters.
+He has also served on the High Court’s Selection Board for Officers – Grade 16 and above, Selection Committee for Promotion - Grade 16 and above and on the committees for Finance, Development, Library, Museum, Archives, Building Maintenance and Horticulture.